 | White/black patches on leaves | Pests (mealybugs, scale) | Wipe with alcohol on cotton swab |

 The most common problem by far is overwatering.
 If your snake plant looks unhealthy, your first move should be to stop watering — not water more.
 The two symptoms that send most owners searching are a drooping snake plant (almost always root rot) and wrinkled, creasing leaves on a houseplant (chronic underwatering) — each has its own step-by-step recovery guide.
+If the leaves are yellowing, walk through the interactive snake plant yellow-leaves diagnostic to pin down the cause.
 For everything beyond root rot, our common houseplant diseases hub has the full diagnostic playbook.

 Related articles